Meteorological history of Hurricane Wilma: Peak strength and first landfall

-Early on October 19, Wilma attained major hurricane status while continuing to rapidly intensify, and by 0600 UTC, the storm's maximum sustained winds increased to 165 mph, making Wilma a dangerous Category 5 storm on the Saffir–Simpson scale.
+From 00:00-06:00 on October 19, Wilma's pressure fell by 54 mbar (1.59 inHg), which was the greatest pressure drop in six hours for any Atlantic hurricane.
+While intensifying, the eye contracted to a diameter of just 2.3 mi (3.7 km), becoming the smallest known eye on record.
+At 08:01 on October 19, the Hurricane Hunters sent a dropsonde into the eye of the hurricane, which measured a minimum pressure of 884 mbar.
+As the dropsonde did not reach the calm winds in the center, the pressure was estimated at 882 mbar, the lowest pressure in an Atlantic hurricane on record.
+The pressure continued to fall as the flight left the hurricane, and it is possible the pressure was slightly lower.
 In the span of just 24 hours, Wilma had intensified from a 70 mph tropical storm to a 175 mph Category 5 hurricane, an unprecedented event for an Atlantic hurricane.
-The eye continued to contract to a diameter of about 2 nmi, the smallest known eye in any tropical cyclone, and at 1200 UTC on October 19, Wilma attained peak winds of 185 mph.
-The central pressure rapidly dropped 54 mbar from 0000 to 0600 UTC, and at 0800 UTC, a hurricane hunters flight recorded a minimum central pressure of 884 mbar in a dropsonde near the center of the extremely small eye.
-As the dropsonde did not reach the calm winds in the center, the pressure was estimated at 882 mbar, the lowest pressure in an Atlantic hurricane on record.
-The pressure continued to fall as the hurricane hunters left the hurricane, and it is possible the pressure was slightly lower.
-Operationally, the peak intensity was estimated at 175 mph.
+At 12:00 UTC, Wilma reached peak winds of 185 mph.
 In 2019, Dr. Eric Uhlhorn of NOAA's Hurricane Research Division estimated that since the stepped-frequency microwave radiometer (SFMR) was not in use during Wilma, the maximum sustained winds could have reached as high as 209 ± 20 mph following the Hurricane Hunter mission, extrapolating from other high-end Category 5 hurricanes.
 At the time of its peak intensity, hurricane-force winds extended only 50 mi from the small center of Wilma, with tropical storm force winds extending only about 160 mi.